 The Finishing Touches on Almond Joy Cookies

-Now that we’ve covered the cookies and frosting, it’s all about the finishing touches.
+Now the cookies are covered in frosting, it’s all about the finishing touches.

 - Almonds.
 I love dry roasted and lightly salted almonds—more flavor, no extra work!
 I also made these once with chocolate-covered almonds, and they were incredible!